christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 **Make it a recurrent module**

 The previous module is not recurrent.
-It is still taking one input at time.
+It can still take one input at time, but without the convenient methods to train it throught time.

-`Recurrent`, `LSTM`, `GRU`, ... are recurrent modules.
-They can be applied to sequences.
+`Recurrent`, `LSTM`, `GRU`, ... are recurrent modules but `Linear` and `LogSoftMax` are not.

 Since we added non-recurrent modules, we have to transform the net back to a recurrent module, with the `Recursor` function :